PBRjr/obsidian-eberron-notes/Campaign Notes/Items/When the Couatl Sing.md

 Couatl speak, with strength and wisdom,
 Guardians of peace and truth._

-_Hold the ideals, followers of Siberys,
+_Hold the ideals, followers of Siberys(underlined),
 Power and grace, the way of the Couatl.
 Their voices bring justice,
 Siberys' will, guiding the world."_